-The El Chaco Biosphere Reserve covers a large area in the northern part of the boreal El Chaco system in Paraguay, with ecologically diverse dry forest ecosystems.
-The reserve covers a series of ecosystems ranging from forest areas, matorral, savannahs and lacustrine and riparian ecosystems.
+This Biosphere Reserve covers a large area in the northern part of the boreal El Chaco system in Paraguay, with ecologically diverse dry forest ecosystems, which are under great pressure to be converted into grazing lands.
+The reserve has six core areas, all protected areas.

 The El Chaco Biosphere Reserve covers a large area in the northern part of the boreal El Chaco system in Paraguay, with ecologically diverse dry forest ecosystems, which are under great pressure to be converted into grazing lands.

 The Biosphere Reserve has six core areas, all protected areas: the Río Negro National Park, Cerro Cabrera - Timane Nature Reserve, Médanos del Chaco National Park, Cerro Chovoreca Natural Monument, Defensores del Chaco National Park, and Teniente Agripino Enciso National Park.

 The buffer zone and transition area are made up of private land, military territories; land managed by the Instituto de Bienestar Rural, and territories of indigenous communities.

 The Biosphere Reserve covers a series of ecosystems ranging from forest areas, matorral, savannahs and lacustrine and riparian ecosystems, both of permanent and temporary character.
 It contains representative ecosystems for the conservation of the regional Gran Chaco system in terms of protected habitat types, varied transition types between ecosystems, and a gradient from semi-arid to humid systems and temporary flooded areas.

 El Chaco Biosphere Reserve could become an essential part of a potential large-scale transboundary biosphere reserve of the Gran Chaco region with the countries of Argentina and Bolivia.